jtmccr1/CoVEME-tutorial/README.md

 Before we begin - this analysis requires a rooted precalculated tree with branchlengths in substitution space.
 For this tutorial we'll be using a 1,000 tip tree built with iqtree2 from gisaid data up until July 2020.

 To start we will use beauti to generate a standard BEAST analysis.
-We will then adapt this xml to run "Thorney" analysis.
+We will then adapt this xml to run our "Thorney" analysis.
 Although we won't be using an alignment in our likelihood calculations, beauti requires one to load the taxa.
-There is a mock alignment in the data directory.
-Which contains a single base for each sequence.
-Import it in the partitions panel.
+There is a mock alignment in the data directory, which contains a single base for each sequence.
+We will fire up Beauti and import it in the partitions panel.

 Next we will assign dates to the taxa.
 In the tips panel select `use tip dates` and then `parse dates`.
 The dates follow the last `|` in the taxa label.